Worthy Quotes

 2. The Buddha of Our Kalpa: Shakyamuni Buddha

-In my opinion, any discussion of Buddhism must start with its founder.
-Our historical Buddha is Shakyamuni Buddha, also known as Siddhartha Gautama Buddha.
-According…
+Any discussion of Buddhism must start with its founder, our historical Buddha, Shakyamuni Buddha (Chinese: 釋迦牟尼佛), also known as Siddhartha Gautama.
+According to the results…

 In Memory And Honor of A Kalyanamitra